kaimit/kaimit.github.io/index.md

 <img style="float:right; padding-left:10px" src="images/self.jpeg" width="280" height="280">

-I am studying Generative AI from technology to applications at ByteDance.
+I am working on democratizing intelligence for every company at ByteDance.

 Previously, I was a Senior Director at Momenta.ai leading a team of engineers and PMs to build data infra and simulation for autonomous driving.
 Whthin my 3 years tenure, we built the largest simulation platform in China in terms of scale from scratch and won "Platform of the Year" in 2022 and 2023.